lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 import {repeat} from `lit/decorators/repeat.js`;
 ```

-## Load `platform-support` when using webcomponents polyfills
+## Load `polyfill-support` when using webcomponents polyfills

 Lit 2.0 still supports the same browsers down to IE11.
-However, given the broad adoption of Web Components APIs in modern browsers, we have taken the opportunity to move over 1kb of code required for interfacing with the `webcomponents` polyfills out of the core libraries and into an opt-in support file, so that the tax for supporting older browsers is only paid when required.
+However, given the broad adoption of Web Components APIs in modern browsers, we have taken the opportunity to move all of the code required for interfacing with the `webcomponents` polyfills out of the core libraries and into an opt-in support file, so that the tax for supporting older browsers is only paid when required.

-In general, any time you use the `webcomponents` polyfills, you should also load the `lit/platform-support.js` support file once on the page, similar to a polyfill.
+In general, any time you use the `webcomponents` polyfills, you should also load the `lit/polyfill-support.js` support file once on the page, similar to a polyfill.
 For example:

 ```html
 <script src="node_modules/@webcomponents/webcomponentsjs/webcomponents-loader.js">